 - Changes in your hamster’s behaviour can also be a sign they aren’t well.

 Stopping your hamster getting bored

-- An exercise wheel is ideal, but make sure has no spaces between the rungs which could injure their legs.
+- An exercise wheel - just make sure it’s large and has no spaces between the rungs which could injure their legs.

-- Cardboard rolls and boxes are great for hamsters to hide in and chew.
+- Cardboard rolls and boxes – great for hiding in and chewing.

-- A gnawing block helps them wear their teeth down.
+- A gnawing block to help them wear their teeth down.

-- Make feeding fun.
-Scatter some food around the cage and hide some in tubes, so they have an interesting treasure hunt.
+- Fun feeding - scatter some food around the cage and hide some in tubes, so they have an interesting treasure hunt.

 Taking care of their teeth